Land reforms by country: Venezuela

+The system of land tenure from Colonial Venezuela was maintained into Venezuelan independence with the creation of the Republic of Venezuela in 1811.
+Throughout the 19th century and early 20th century, land was increasingly concentrated in the hands of a smaller set of landowners.

+A land reform was implemented in 1918 that allowed individuals to claim unclaimed land.
+During the brief first period of democracy (El Trienio Adeco, 1945–48), the Democratic Action government redistributed land which it said had been gained illicitly by members of previous governments, and in mid-1948 it enacted an agrarian reform law.
+Most of the land redistributed in this way was returned to its previous owners during the 1948-58 dictatorship of Marcos Pérez Jiménez.
+After the 1958 restoration of democracy, a new land reform law was enacted in March 1960, with reform in the early 1960s concentrated in the northeastern states of Miranda, Aragua and Carabobo, and coming largely from expropriated private landholdings.
+The reform was accompanied by a considerable increase in agricultural production.
+Ultimately the reform saw about 200,000 families receive transfers of land, largely in the early 1960s.

 In 2001, Hugo Chávez's government enacted Plan Zamora to redistribute government and unused private land to campesinos in need.
 The plan met with heavy opposition which led to a coup attempt in 2002.
 When Pedro Carmona took over the presidency during that event, he reversed the land reform.
 However, the reversal was declared null when the coup failed and Chávez returned to power.
 By the end of 2003, 60,000 families had received temporary title to a total of 55,000 km² of land under this plan.
 Despite the land reforms carried out by the government, which, according to some sources, have reduced the so-called latifundios (which means "big landownership"), most receivers of the land didn't have any knowledge about how to cultivate the land and grow crops.
 In many cases, peasants didn't even water, since water infrastructures were still missing in most of the regions.
+The land reform made Venezuela more dependent on foreign food imports.

 Moreover, in some cases, campesinos didn't gain direct ownership of the land, but only the right to farm it without having to pay the rent and without sanctions from the government, and in some cases the land wasn't given to single peasant family, but managed in communes.
 According to some sources, the expropriated land amounts to 4-5 million hectares.